gildas/puppet-homebrew/README.md

   xcode_cli_version => '5.1',
 }
 ```
+Note: these 2 arguments are now optional.
+In that case, the installation will assume Xcode is installed properly.

   * Caveat: To download the Xcode command line tools, you must have an Apple ID.